 WHERE TO GO: SICILY RURAL HIGHLIGHTS

-Though agriturismo is becoming increasingly popular, for the most part tourism in Sicily means city breaks in Palermo or Catania or beach holidays in resorts like Taormina.
+Though agriturismo farmstays are becoming increasingly popular, for the most part tourism in Sicily means city breaks in Palermo or Catania or beach holidays in resorts like Taormina.
 And when visitors do leave the built up areas it is usually for a hike around Mt.
 Etna or a tour of some of its many historical ruins.

 This means that Sicily, Italy’s largest region and the largest Island in the Mediterranean, can feel surprisingly unexplored.